g-omarsdottir/shaping-sustainable-surf/README.md

 #### Discount Code

-The discount code can be obtained by subscribing to the newsletter and for future features for campaigns.
-The discount code and the amount is displayed to the user in the shopping cart, and t.
+The discount code can be obtained by subscribing to the newsletter and for future features in advertising campaigns.
+The discount code and the amount is displayed to the user in the shopping cart.
 The user can remove the discount code, e.g. to enter a different discount code, if they wish to.

 ![discount code](/documentation/discount-code.png)